Samuel Bell Maxey House

-Maxey became involved in military efforts during the Civil War.
-According to the Texas Historical Commission, he formed the Ninth Texas Infantry Regiment to serve the Confederate States, eventually rising to the rank of major general.
-Maxey decided to return to his law practice after the war, but, because he had fought for the Confederacy, required a presidential pardon to regain his citizenship rights.
+Maxey decided to return to his law practice after the war, but because he had fought for the Confederacy, he required a presidential pardon to regain his rights as a citizen.
 Gen. Ulysses S. Grant was eventually able to persuade President Andrew Johnson to grant Maxey that pardon, allowing him to become a prominent Paris attorney.

 Maxey's great-nephew Sam Bell Maxey Long inherited the house in 1908 and began extensively remodeling it in 1911, adding a breakfast room, laundry room, sewing room, and a larger parlor.
 He combined two of the sitting rooms to create a larger, more formal parlor.
 Outside, brick walkways were relaid and the original fence was replaced by a boxwood hedge along Church Street.

 The house was designated a Recorded Texas Historic Landmark in 1962.
 Maxey's descendants donated it to the city of Paris in 1967 to continue its recognition and ensure its preservation.
 The city undertook to restore the house.
 The restoration process was completed September 1, 1980, and the house was opened to the public on a tour basis.
 On January 1, 2008, the house was transferred from the Texas Parks and Wildlife Department to the Texas Historical Commission (as a public history site) and is now operated at the Sam Bell Maxey House State Historic Site.